Heath bar

 The Heath bar is a candy bar made of toffee, almonds, and milk chocolate, first manufactured by the Heath Brothers Confectionery in 1928.
-Since its acquisition of the Leaf International North American confectionery operations late in 1996, the Heath bar has been manufactured and distributed by Hershey.
+The Heath bar has been manufactured and distributed by Hershey since its acquisition of the Leaf International North American confectionery operations late in 1996.

 History

-In 1913, school teacher L. S. Heath bought a confectionery shop in Robinson, Illinois as a likely business opportunity for his oldest sons, Bayard Heath and Everett Heath.
+In 1913, schoolteacher L.S.
+Heath bought a confectionery shop in Robinson, Illinois, as a likely business opportunity for his oldest sons, Bayard and Everett.
 In 1914, the brothers opened a combined candy store, ice cream parlor, and manufacturing operation there.

-With the success of the business, the elder Heath became interested in ice cream and opened a small dairy factory in 1915.
+With the success of the business, the elder Heath became interested in manufacturing ice cream and opened a small dairy factory in 1915.
 His sons worked on expanding their confectionery business.
-At some point, they reportedly acquired a toffee recipe, via a traveling salesman, from Vriner's Greek confectionery in Champaign.
+At some point, they reportedly acquired a toffee recipe, via a traveling salesman, from Vriner's Greek confectionery in Champaign, Illinois.
 In 1928, they began marketing the toffee confection locally as "Heath English Toffee", proclaiming it "America's Finest".

-In 1931, Bayard and Everett were persuaded by their father to sell the confectionery and work at his dairy.
+In 1931, Bayard and Everett were persuaded by their father to sell their confectionery shop and work at his dairy.
 They brought their candy-making equipment with them and established a retail business there.
 The Heaths came up with the marketing idea of including their toffee confection on the dairy products order form taken around by the Heath dairy trucks: customers could then order Heath bars to be delivered along with milk and cottage cheese.